How to Find and Verify Accredited Surgical Technology Programs

 On-the-job training (OJT)

-Some hospitals and surgical centers train surgical technologists internally through on-the-job training without requiring formal accredited education.
-While OJT can lead to employment in some states, it does not qualify you for CST® certification through NBSTSA.
-OJT-trained techs may pursue alternative credentials like TS-C or NRST if they meet experience requirements.
-For details on which credentials you’re eligible for based on your training background, see our Certification Career Pathways guide.
+SSome hospitals and surgical centers still train surgical technologists through on-the-job training (OJT) without requiring graduation from a CAAHEP- or ABHES-accredited program.
+In a few states, this kind of training can still lead to employment, but it does not qualify you for CST® certification through NBSTSA because that pathway requires an accredited program or an approved military route.
+OJT-trained technologists may qualify for other credentials, such as TS-C (NCCT) or NRST/NCST, if they meet each certifying body’s current work-experience and training requirements.
+For details on which certifications match your background, see our Certification Career Pathways guide.

 Important note on program approval